FlorianRhiem/sampledb/docs/administrator_guide/oidc.rst

 method ``S256``, nor ``nonce``, using it is not recommended.

 RP-Initiated Logout will be used if the provider indicates support.
-If configured, the sessions lifetime will be bound to the that of the ID Token and Back-Channel Logouts will end the session.
+If configured, the session's lifetime will be bound to the that of the ID Token and Back-Channel Logouts will end the session.
 In that case, Refresh Tokens are required and used to transparently refresh the ID Token after its expiration.
 Front-Channel Logout is not currently implemented.